Morgan County GA DUI Lawyer - Morgan County GA DUI Attorney

 If you are anything like many Georgia drivers arrested for DUI, you may be tempted to go ahead and plead guilty just to put the whole thing behind you so you can get on with your life.
 While that is entirely understandable, you should know there are more than likely good reasons to challenge your charges and fight your case.

-If you have been arrested for DUI in Morgan County GA, you have only ten business days to keep your license from automatically being suspended!
-You (or your DUI Lawyer in Morgan County GA), must request an Administrative License Suspension (ALS) Hearing in writing and pay the $150 to file the request.
-If you do not ask for the hearing within that timeframe, your license will be suspended.
+If you have been arrested for DUI in Morgan County GA, you have only thirty business days to keep your license from automatically being suspended!
+You (or your DUI Lawyer in Morgan County GA), must request an Administrative License Suspension (ALS) Hearing or an ignition interlock device in writing and pay the $150 to file the request.
+If you do not ask for the hearing or device within that timeframe, your license will be suspended.
 If you are accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a permit.

 Fighting Your Morgan County GA DUI Case